The Pictures

 vote when he was 21 years old.
 A hill and a pond near his birthplace still

 bears his name.
-Earl Leroy Brewer held other public jobs before he was
+Earl Leroy Brewer held other public jobs before he was elected

-buried in Clarksdale, where Gov. Brewer and his sister, Mel Brewer Coleman,
+Clarksdale, where Gov. Brewer and his sister, Mel Brewer Coleman, lived.
+We cannot think of politics without thinking

-of Will Girner,
+of Will Girner, better known as

-and could carry out an election properly.
+out an election properly.
 Three young ladies went into the nursing

 field.
-Two of the ladies took their training at Winonw
+Two of the ladies took their training at Winonw Hospital, namely,

-Hospital, namely, Myrtle (Patsy) Devine and Gladys (Devine) Shapley.
+Myrtle (Patsy) Devine and Gladys (Devine) Shapley.
 They both became R.N's

 Myrtle worked as Operating Supervisor while in Winona.
 In 1939, she was

 killed in an automobile accident in Oklahoma.
-Mrs. Shapley
+Mrs. Shapley lives in her home

-lives in her home in Winona, since her retirement.
-They were the daughters of
+in Winona, since her retirement.
+They were the daughters of the late Jim and

-Devine.
-Mary Lynn (McEachern) Morgan graduated from
+Sudie (Girner) Devine.
+Mary Lynn (McEachern) Morgan graduated from Grenada

-Memphis, Tennessee.
+Tennessee.
 Midway can boast when it comes to teachers,

 namely: Evelyn (Jones) Ross, with a B.S.
 Degree from Mississippi State